 Jimmy Mackay - Capped 52 times for Australia, he scored the decisive goal aginst South Korea that sent the Socceroos to their first World Cup in 1974

 Jim Hermiston Scottish Cup winner with Aberdeen & in Dons Hall of Fame

 Sean Connery- An Actor of some repute

 New Dundas Park History

 New Dundas Park is much smaller today than was when originally purchased by the Trustees of Bonnyrigg Rose Ath.F.C. from Sir Hendry Dundas and his mother Dame Jean Hood or Dundas for £500 on the 10th June 1953.

 The original purchase document ensures that the ground will only be managed by the elected Club Officials who are the designated Trustees of the football club.

-The last recorded sale by Trustees is in 1991 to Developers Hopetoun Developerments who were building The Auld Orchard houses and needed extra ground to have adeqate vehicle access for the development.
-This sale netted the Trustees £10.000 for the football club.
+The last recorded sale by Trustees is in 1991 to Developers Hopetoun Developments who were building The Auld Orchard houses and needed extra ground to have adequate vehicle access for the development.